 Transfers by non-resident sellers to resident buyers or non-resident buyers are subject to withholding of the requisite amount of capital gains tax.
 Non-resident investors, other than registered FPIs, may also be subject to lower tax rates depending on their eligibility to claim benefits under the applicable tax treaty between India and their country of residence.
 Registered FPIs are subject to a special tax regime under Indian tax laws.
 Indian tax laws also prescribe additional disclosure requirements in multilevel holding structures to facilitate such determination.
-The above indirect transfer provisions do not apply on the transfer of investments made by a non-resident investor in shares of or interest in an entity registered as a Category-I or Category-II FPI (ie, a foreign institutional investor registered as a sovereign fund or an accredited private equity fund).
+The above indirect transfer provisions do not apply to the transfer of investments made by a non-resident investor in shares of or interest in an entity registered as a Category-I or Category-II FPI (ie, a foreign institutional investor registered as a sovereign fund or an accredited private equity fund).
 The above exemption has provided foreign investors with much needed relief from indirect transfer taxes.

 Non-resident sellers were historically exempt from paying capital gains tax if their investments were structured through jurisdictions having a favourable double taxation avoidance agreement with India.
 Mauritius, Singapore, Cyprus and the Netherlands were the most popular jurisdictions for PE investors to invest into Indian companies, as capital gains and dividends are not taxable and income tax rates are low.
-India has recently amended its double taxation avoidance agreements with Mauritius, Singapore and Cyprus to be able to tax capital gains arising out of direct disposal of Indian assets.
+India has amended its double taxation avoidance agreements with Mauritius, Singapore and Cyprus to be able to tax capital gains arising out of direct disposal of Indian assets.
 These are key jurisdictions from which substantial foreign investment has been received in the last few years.
 Equity shares acquired prior to 1 April 2017 by PE investors based in Mauritius, Singapore and Cyprus will continue to be tax-exempt.
 Equity shares acquired by PE investors based in Mauritius and Singapore on or after 1 April 2017 but transferred prior to 1 April 2019 will be taxed in India at 50 per cent of the applicable domestic Indian capital gains tax; and on or after 1 April 2017 but transferred on or after 1 April 2019 will be taxed at full applicable domestic Indian capital gains tax.
 Equity shares acquired by PE investors based in Cyprus on or after 1 April 2017 will be taxed at applicable domestic Indian capital gains tax.
 Compulsory convertible debentures and non-convertible debentures are exempt from capital gains tax for investors based in Mauritius, Singapore and Cyprus.

 The Indian government has introduced General Anti-Avoidance Rules (GAAR) from 1 April 2017.
 It is now imperative to demonstrate that there is a commercial reason, other than for obtaining a tax advantage, for structuring investments out of tax havens.
 GAAR can be used to challenge arrangements with the main purpose of obtaining a tax benefit and deny benefits otherwise available under a tax treaty.
 Income arising from the transfer of investments acquired before 1 April 2017 have been ‘grandfathered’ from the applicability of GAAR.